Allergen management

 Labelling

-When starting the line, product changes and changes in the packaging material must be carefully considered to ensure the correct label is on the right product.
+When starting the line, product and changes in the packaging material must be carefully considered to ensure the correct label is on the right product.

 Staff